rsyslog/rsyslog/source/configuration/modules/imfile.rst

 emitted in a timely manner.
 In this use case, the "partial" messages being processed are actually full messages, so everything is fully correct.

-To guard against accidential too-early emission of a (partial) message, the timeout should be sufficiently large (5 to 10 seconds or more recommended).
+To guard against accidental too-early emission of a (partial) message, the timeout should be sufficiently large (5 to 10 seconds or more recommended).
 Specifying a value of zero turns off timeout processing.
 Also note the relationship to the *timeoutGranularity* global parameter, which sets the lower bound of *readTimeout*.

-Setting timeout vaues slightly increases processing time requirements; the effect should only be visible of a very large number of files is being monitored.
+Setting timeout values slightly increases processing time requirements; the effect should only be visible of a very large number of files is being monitored.